-- 1.6.1 A number of primarily technology-driven trends in the professional world of geospatial data collection will continue to improve both the quality of data collected and the efficiency with which it is collected. - 1.6.2 The trend of moving from two dimensional (2D) mapping through to three dimensional (3D) and on to four dimensional (4D) visualisations is technology driven and will accelerate in the next five years.
+- 1.6.1 A number of primarily technology-driven trends in the professional world of geospatial data collection will continue to improve both the quality of data collected and the efficiency with which it is collected. - 1.6.2 The trend of moving from two dimensional (2D) mapping through to three dimensional (3D) and on to four dimensional (4D) visualisations is both user and technology-driven and will accelerate in the next five years.
 Users are likely to increasingly expect more complex and realistic 3D models, particularly of cities, to enable effective planning and management and to optimise resources.
-Much of the influence for the developments in these areas comes from outside of the traditional geospatial sphere, with 3D software and developments in the gaming industry offering insights and possibilities which 'maps' cannot provide. - 1.6.3 The use of the fourth dimension is also likely to increase over the coming five to ten years in geographic information systems (GIS), with GIS companies increasingly providing 'time' functionality as an additional dimension alongside conventional x, y and z coordinates.
+Increasingly, 3D will be an intrinsic part of the core geospatial data, rather than a distinctive add-on as it is now.
+Much of the influence for the developments in these areas comes from outside of the traditional geospatial sphere, with 3D software and developments in the gaming industry offering insights and possibilities that 2D 'maps' cannot provide. - 1.6.3 There also will be an integration of 'external' 3D information with business information management systems that will use 'internal' and below-ground 3D to create integrated walk-through models.
+Development of both the technologies and the data models to exploit this potential will continue in the coming decade. - 1.6.4 The use of the fourth dimension is also likely to increase over the coming five to ten years in geographic information systems (GIS), with GIS companies increasingly providing 'time' functionality as an additional dimension alongside conventional x, y and z coordinates.
 This is likely to provide the ability to view the past, in order to understand change that has already taken place, but will also enable predictive modelling of future trends.
-Effectively managing real-time information, but also effectively archiving time-referenced data, will become an increasingly important technique in the management of data over the coming years. - 1.6.4 The quality of aerial imagery will continue to increase in the next five to ten years.
-However, with the existing availability in many areas of the globe of very high-resolution imagery at centimetre levels, focus in this area is likely to be more on the speed with which the imagery collected can be provided to users and what analysis can be undertaken with those images. - 1.6.5 The proliferation of low cost launch systems and affordable satellites, with increasingly powerful multi-band sensors will both lower cost and greatly increase the volume of high-quality imagery.
-As well as providing greater coverage, increased frequency of data collection will allow more dynamic analysis of remote areas, for issues such as canopy loss and land use.
+Effectively managing real-time information, but also effectively archiving time-referenced data, will become an increasingly important technique in the management of data over the coming years. - 1.6.5 The quality of aerial imagery will continue to increase in the next five to ten years.
+However, with the existing availability in many areas of the globe of very high-resolution imagery at centimetre levels, focus in this area is likely to be more on the speed with which the imagery collected can be provided to users and what analysis can be undertaken with those images.

-1.6.6 Unmanned Aerial Vehicles (UAVs) in the civilian sector are likely to be increasingly used as an additional method of data capture and will complement satellite remote sensing and aerial imagery.
+- 1.6.6 The proliferation of low-cost launch systems and affordable satellites, with increasingly powerful multi-band sensors, will both lower cost and greatly increase the volume of high-quality imagery.
+As well as providing greater coverage, increased frequency of data collection will allow more dynamic analysis of remote areas, for issues such as canopy loss and land use. - 1.6.7 Unmanned Aerial Vehicles (UAVs) in the civilian sector are likely to be increasingly used as an additional method of data capture and will complement satellite remote sensing and aerial imagery.
 These devices will be useful to supplement both everyday data collection and in emergency response situations, where near real-time information is of particular value to those on the ground.